dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 target memory.
 I had thought of pulling back again (and was wondering if I should have evacuated the Bornholm planes further back than Roskilde) when I got the message to preserve the Gulfstreams and escort my officials out.
-Rotten timing\!
+Rotten timing!
 A few Tornado F3s dash in, having flown direct from England and now perilously low on fuel after a final afterburner run, and manage to break up some more of the attack, but it's not enough.
 Vaernes and Roskilde are both bombed.